punxaphil/maxi-media-player/README.md

   - media_player.my_sonos_port_device
 artworkMinHeight: 10 # default is 5.
 Use this to change the minimum height of the artwork in the player section.
 Unit is in rem.
 artworkAsBackground: true # default is false.
 Will show the artwork as background for the player section.
+playerVolumeOnlyAffectsMainPlayer: true # default is false.
+Will only affect the main player when changing volume in the player section.

 # media browser specific
 mediaBrowserItemsPerRow: 1 # default is 4.
 Use this to show items as list.